SilverRainZ/OS67/README.md

 OS67
 ===============================
-OS67 is a simple operate system.
+A Simple Operate System.

 67 is the magic number :)

-A Simple Operate System.

 ####Requirements
 * gcc + nasm + ld + make <br>